Cyclone Bebe: Meteorological history

 The origins of Severe Tropical Cyclone Bebe can be traced to a pair of tropical disturbances, which were first noted on either side of the Equator near the 175th meridian west during October 16.
 The first system developed in the Northern Hemisphere and eventually developed into Typhoon Olga, before it impacted the Marshall Islands.
-The second disturbance developed within the South Pacific Ocean and started to move westwards, before it started to show signs of developing into a tropical cyclone during October 19.
+The second disturbance developed within the South Pacific Ocean and moved westwards, before it started to show signs of developing into a tropical cyclone during October 19.
 Over the next couple of days, the system started to move south-westwards and was named Bebe by the New Zealand Meteorological Service, after it had become a category 1 tropical cyclone on the modern-day Australian scale.
 During October 21, the system passed near or over the Elice Island of Funafuti, where hurricane-force winds were recorded.

 During October 22, Bebe weakened slightly, as it passed about 120 km to the west of the Tuvaluan reef island Niulakita.
 By this time the system's circulation extended out about 965 km and had started to move south-eastwards.
 Bebe was subsequently located about 60 km to the northeast of Rotuma, by a Royal New Zealand Air Force aircraft that was on a search-and-rescue mission to Tuvalu.
 The system subsequently passed near to or over Rotuma and peaked with 10-minute sustained winds estimated at 155 km/h (100 mph) and 1-minute sustained wind speeds of 205 km/h (125 mph), which made it equivalent to a category 3 tropical cyclone on both the Australian Scale and Saffir-Simpson hurricane wind scale.
 After affecting Rotuma with hurricane-force winds during that day, the system moved southwards towards the main islands of Fiji, and appeared on the Cossor Radar screen at the Nadi Meteorological Office during October 23.

 The centre of the hurricane moved on to the north coast of Viti Levu.
 During October 25, Bebe transitioned into an extra-tropical cyclone, before its remnants were last noted on October 28.